coleifer/peewee/docs/peewee/api.rst

    On SQLite and PostgreSQL both forms run, so the default is fine. ``JOIN`` is needed when paginating a parent query on MySQL or MariaDB.

-   ``materialize=True`` takes a third approach: it skips the parent subquery and reuses the parent keys already in memory, sending them inline.
+   ``PREFETCH_TYPE.MATERIALIZE`` takes a third approach: it skips the parent subquery and reuses the parent keys already in memory, sending them inline.
    The relation then runs as a standalone query:

    .. code-block:: python

-      query = User.select().with_related(Load(User.tweets, materialize=True))
+      query = User.select().with_related(
+          Load(User.tweets, strategy=PREFETCH_TYPE.MATERIALIZE))

    .. code-block:: sql